-Following the luncheon, graduates and guests are invited to return to Harvard Yard for the Alumni Association program, from 2:30 to 4 pm, during which Harvard's President and the German Chancellor Angela Merkel, who is the featured Commencement speaker deliver their addresses.
-Tickets are required for the Afternoon Exercises and will be available from the Registrar's Office in mid-May.
-Each student will receive two tickets for guests which will grant entry to both the Morning Exercises and the Annual Meeting of the Harvard Alumni Association in the afternoon.
+Following the luncheon, graduates and guests are invited to return to Harvard Yard for the Alumni Association program, from 2:30 to 4 pm, during which Harvard's President and the German Chancellor Angela Merkel, who is the featured Commencement speaker for 2019, deliver their addresses.
+Tickets are required for the Afternoon Exercises.
+Each graduating student will receive two tickets for guests which will grant entry to both the Morning Exercises and the Annual Meeting of the Harvard Alumni Association in the afternoon.
 Guests will need to retain their ticket for the duration of the day.
 Graduating students will need to present their Harvard University ID for entry.
 Tickets do not guarantee seating.

 4–6 pm, Common Room, Center for the Study of World Religions

 Faculty, fellows, staff, graduating students, and their families are invited to attend the Commencement Tea hosted by Professor Charles Stang, Professor of Early Christian Thought and Director of the Center for the Study of World Religions, and the CSWR staff, in the courtyard of the Center for the Study of World Religions, 42 Francis Avenue, from 4 to 6 pm.
 Tickets are not required.